ThatGuyJacobee/Elite-Bot-Docs/docs/loggingfeature.md

 ## Enabling Logging Feature

 By default, the logging feature is toggled off.
-Firstly, use the "/logtoggle" command within your guild returning true to enable (or false to disable).
+Firstly, use the "/toggle logging" command within your guild returning true to enable (or false to disable).

 An Example of toggling the XP System: